-I've began reading to kids at the Hub.
-Over spring break, I read with some of the kids who were at the school with Meridian.
+I've began reading to kids.
+Over spring break, I read with some of the children who were at the Hub with Meridian.
 I can't tell if they enjoyed it or not.
 I had fun, though.
 We went to the library to select books and the kids were really excited.
 I look forward to returning once I've received donations.
 I think they'll be really excited to choose their own books and get to keep them.
-Next week, I'm planning to go to Fairview during fourth period.
-I should be able to work one-on-one with those kids.

 I met with Michelle Stephens and Stephanie Bowman at the library on Tuesday.
 They helped me sort out some details of the project.
 I've started making the flyer; later today I'll email it to them for help.
 I don't really know what I'm doing when it comes to graphic design.